 “Tell me please: What is The Night?” asks a little girl of the earthworm, the owl, the firefly… Glowing out from the pages, their answers merge into a tapestry of the more mysterious sides of night-time and the curious habits of creatures that come to life in darkness.
 2021 : Jarul Book Award

-Whose colour is GREEN? asked the little boy.“It’s mine!” preened the parrot.
-“It’s mine!
-It’s mine!” babbled the bitter gourd.And GREEN, RED, YELLOW, BLUE…?
-The little boy goes on… As bright hues jump and dance across the pages in this tussle over who owns which colour, the sun has the last laugh!
+Whose colour is GREEN, RED, YELLOW, BLUE…?
+A little boy asks and sets off a tussle over who owns which colour, as the sun watches the fun!
 Top South Asian Book by Toka Box 2020

 The adorable elephant of Ashok Rajagopalan’s runaway hit series is back!
 Aaachooo!
 Kalabalooosh!
 Gurrburrroom!
 And now – KALICHA KULICHA… Gajapati Kulapati dances in the mud.
 KALICHAKLOOOOCHA… he rolls in the mud.
 But when it’s time for a bath, he runs away…!
 Top South Asian Book by Toka Box 2020